 Vote Mama Foundation is the only organization working with politicians across the country to petition their state and local election commissions and introduce legislation to authorize the use of Campaign Funds for Childcare for state and local candidates.

 The cost of childcare is a systemic barrier preventing mamas from running for office—at every level of government.
 The cost of care disproportionately affects how and when moms are able to run for office.
 By passing CFCC in all 50 states, we aim to make it easier for everyday mamas to represent their communities and advance truly family-friendly legislation.
 Vote Mama Foundation is also tracking the use of Campaign Funds for Childcare at the federal and state levels to determine who is utilizing this resource and how it is impacting the makeup of our government.

 No parent or family caretaker should be barred from running for office because of the cost of care for their loved ones.

 In 2023, Liuba was invited back to the FEC to provide testimony on behalf of Vote Mama Foundation in support of proposed rule changes that would expand her previous ruling to allow federal candidates to use their privately raised campaign dollars on broader dependent care expenses directly related to campaign activity.
 If approved, these rule changes would allow House, Senate, and Presidential candidates to use their campaign funds to pay for care for their aging parents, adult children with disabilities, or any other person for which the candidate is the primary caregiver.

-Vote Mama Foundation is already working on authorizing the use of campaign funds for broader dependent care at the state level, and to date, 6 states have authorized its use.
+Vote Mama Foundation is already working on authorizing the use of campaign funds for broader dependent care at the state level.

 No. Both moms and dads, Democrats and Republicans, can use Campaign Funds for Childcare.
 We need more parents at every decision-making table to advocate for common sense policies that help working class families throughout the country.